Explore the Greenwich neighborhoods and their history.

 If you live in Greenwich, visit often or work in Town, you probably have a sense that this is a place with a long and interesting story.
 You may know something of the history of the Town but are interested in learning more about the political, economic and demographic changes that have shaped the community since its founding in 1640.
 Perhaps you’re curious about a specific section of its nearly 50 square miles.
 Well, you’ve come to the right place!
-The interactive map below will help you discover the history of specific communities, some with names that reach back across the centuries to the earliest settlers.
-To get started, just click on a community name.
+The descriptions below will help you discover the history of specific communities, some with names that reach back across the centuries to the earliest settlers.

 Banksville is a historic community centered on North Street in northeastern Greenwich on the New York border.
 It was named after the originator, John Banks, who established a thriving cottage industry of shoemakers in the area during the 1840s and 1850s.
 Banks supplied the shoes sold at John Dayton’s shoe store, which was located in the first business building built on Greenwich Avenue when it was created as part of the Borough of Greenwich in 1854.
 Besides the cottage industry, Banksville offered a round-trip stagecoach service from the Greenwich train station to Bedford, New York.
 It had its own school, postal service, general store, church and parsonage.
 The original Banksville Baptist Church and parsonage still stand at their sites on North Street, but as renovated private homes.